Byzantine "anonymous folles" of the 10th-11th centuries

-[An excellent book on Byzantine coins, written with the collector in mind.
+An excellent book on Byzantine coins, written with the collector in mind.
 This would be my top or second-favorite book for general knowledge about Byzantine coins, but, for purposes of this web page, it does not have much information on anonymous folles.
 It has very many enlarged B&W photos and many enlarged color photos.
 It is more lively and entertaining than Grierson and the enlarged photos are more fun to look at, but the text is less systematic and thorough.
 I love this book and would recommend it right after Sear as a book for collectors.

 Hendy, M. F. Coinage and Money in the Byzantine Empire, 1081-1261.
 453 pages and 51 plates in the format of the DOC series.
 [This is a very important work, but has little to do with anonymous folles except for the possibility that mints other than Constantinople are identifed in the time period of the book and those mints may have existed earlier and issued anonymous folles.]